 Optimal selling price

-Our real estate consultants have many years of experience in the sale of premium properties in the south of Spain and can therefore assist not only in the area of valuation, but also in the sale of the property.
+Our real estate consultants have many years of experience in the sale of premium properties throughout Ibiza and can therefore provide helpful support not only in the area of valuation, but beyond that in the sale of the property.

-Our real estate consultants know your respective region in detail and can - in contrast to many other online valuations - go into much more detail about the special features of the respective region and location.
+Our property consultants know your respective region in detail and can - in contrast to many other online valuations - go into much more detail about the special features of the respective region and location.

 Through a property valuation with DAHLER you will find out the current market value of your property and also have an experienced advisor at your side in the event of a sale taking place at a later date.
-And the best thing is: the valuation of your property is completely free of charge for you.
-Contact us and arrange an appointment for a valuation today.
+And the best thing is: the valuation of your property is completely free of charge.
+Contact us and arrange an appointment for a valuation in Ibiza today.